xenial-io/Xenial.Blog/_drafts/2019-12-29-install-a-blazor-app-as-globaltool-and-service.md

       Content root path: C:\Users\mgrundner\.dotnet\tools\.store\blazor-as-a-tool\1.0.0\blazor-as-a-tool\1.0.0\tools\netcoreapp3.1\any
 ```

-> Did you notices the content root path now is deep in the dotnet tools structure?
+> Did you noticed the content root path now is deep in the dotnet tools structure?

 Now let's look at [http://localhost:5000](http://localhost:5000)

 ![Working Blazor global tool](/img/posts/2019/2019-12-29-working-blazor-global-tool.png)

-Profit!
+**Profit!**

 ### Bonus points, or can we run it as a windows service?